Audiveris/audiveris/docs/_pages/ui_tools/octave_shift.md

      | :---: | :---: |
      | an `alta` downside hook appears | a `bassa` upside hook appears |
      | ![](../assets/images/octave_shift_above.png) | ![](../assets/images/octave_shift_below.png)|
-3. Drop the symbol at the desired location (typically the center of the number box) by releasing the mouse.
+3. We drop the symbol at the desired location (typically the center of the number box) by releasing the mouse.

 Another way is to select a suitable glyph, which must be limited to the number part without any suffix:
-1. This will trigger the glyph classifier which may recognize the shape, in which case press the proper button in the classifier board.
+1. This will trigger the glyph classifier which may recognize the shape, in which case we just press the proper button in the classifier board.
-2. If not, manually assign the target shape via the pop-up menu or via a double-click in the `ClefsAndShifts` family of the Shape board.
+2. If not, we can manually assign the target shape via the pop-up menu or via a double-click in the `ClefsAndShifts` family of the Shape board.
-3. Note you will be prompted for the precise target staff of the created shift.
+3. Note that we will be prompted for the precise target staff of the created shift.

-In both ways, what you have created is just a small octave shift.
+In both ways, what we have created is just a small octave shift.
-You can now proceed to its precise editing as described in the next section.
+We can now proceed to its precise editing as described in the next section.

-### Editing
+## Editing

-The octave shift editor provide up to 3 handles: left, middle and right:
+The octave shift editor provides up to 3 handles: left, middle and right:
 - All these handles can move the shift vertically between the current staff and the other staff, above or below, according to the shift kind alta/bassa.
 - Only the left and right handles, when present, can resize the shift line horizontally within